Come Volunteer with Us!

 Childhood Involvement

-Loisann’s Hope House (Mom’s Time)
+Loisann’s Hope House

 Loisann’s Hope House serves families transitioning out of homelessness.
 Hope House has requested volunteers to spend time with youth during “mom’s time.”
 Volunteers work with children on homework (if needed), play games with youth indoors, and, weather permitting, spend some time playing outdoors.
-If interested, please sign up using this form.

-Council Leaders: TBD
+Council Leaders: Journey Mason

 Stafford Junction: Brain Builders